robertvanoverbeek/AirflowTutorial/README.md

 # Hands-on Airflow Tutorial using Google Cloud Composer

 #### 1. Introduction
-The aim of this Airflow tutorial is to explain the main principles of Airflow and to provide you with a hands-on working example to get you up to speed with Airflow as quickly as possible.
+The aim of this Airflow tutorial is to explain the main principles of Airflow and to provide you with a hands-on working example to get you up to speed with Airflow.
 Following the definition of Airflow, 'Airflow is a platform to programmatically author, schedule and monitor workflows.
 Airflow is not a data streaming solution.
 Tasks do not move data from one to the other (though tasks can exchange metadata!).
 Airflow is not in the Spark Streaming or Storm space, it is more comparable to Oozie or Azkaban'.

 I wrote this tutorial as a Data Scientist and I believe many people would say Airflow is a tool for Data Engineers to implement ETL processes.
 Though, for a number of reasons I believe that being able to perform some Data Engineering tasks as a Data Scientist is a valuable asset: